8 Destinations You Need to Visit for Adventure Travel in New Zealand

 Tongariro National Park for 1 Day

 Hike the most popular day hike in New Zealand, the Tongariro Crossing!
-This 19km journey takes you over Mt Tongariro, in the shadow of the volcanic cone of Mt Ngauruhowe, to the vibrant Emerald Lake.
+This 19km (12 miles) journey takes you over Mt Tongariro, in the shadow of the volcanic cone of Mt Ngauruhowe, to the vibrant Emerald Lake.
 See steaming vents and breathtaking views along the way.
 Be sure to check out our Guide to the Tongariro Alpine Crossing so you are well prepared for this hike in an alpine environment.

 Tongariro National Park in 2-3 Days